 Because there is no way to know how much he ultimately liquidated, and when, I opted to assume for the purposes of the prior simulated calculations that he simply held the entire 1960 bullion balance static. (i.e. I ignore the liquidation of 2.8 kg.)

-That Sraffa chose to conduct all of his business through Swiss institutions further underlines his apparent sensitivity to questions of legal domicile, political uncertainty and counterparty risk.
+To the end, Sraffa considered Italy his home and England his port in a storm.
+Switzerland likely emerged as a safe harbour between the two.
+That Sraffa chose to conduct all of his business through Swiss institutions underlines his apparent sensitivity to questions of legal domicile, political uncertainty and counterparty risk.
 An understandable sentiment given his fracas with Mussolini.

 There is the weight discrepancy (120 kg of bullion in actuality vs 130 kg of bullion in our simulated account) and the issue of the ~ £4000 cash drag in the originally modelled trading account.